python-qt-tools/PySide6-stubs/README.md

 here with the following steps:

 * create an issue showing your problem
-* even better, create a PR to fix the problem
+* even better, create a PR to fix the problem.
+See CONTRIBUTING.md for details.
-    * make sure to add a test showing what is mistyped.
-Just create a file under `tests/` , with a name not starting with *test*.
-The test suite will run the file and type-check it.
-    * fix the stubs in the PySide2-stubs directory
-    * and open the PR